 The little guy got a serious expression in his face, and moved far away from me, jumping backwards several times without taking his glance off me.
 He then extended both of his arms.
 His right hand was holding a slingshot that he took off his pocket.

--“Just you wait… You’ll not be able to manage real heavyweight objects”, He said.
-Then, he hurried to pick up a lot of middle-sized rocks and pieces of concrete from different points of the nearness, and quickly threw them with the slingshot to the sky, in my direction.
+-“Just you wait… You’ll not be able to manage real heavyweight objects” He said.
+Then, he hurried to pick up a lot of middle-sized rocks and pieces of concrete from different points of the nearness, and quickly threw them with his slingshot to the sky, in my direction.
 All those pieces grew to an incredible immense size in the air, as I stared upward.

 -“I’ll be able to defend everyone… Thanks to you, Lily, because you already challenged me once to use the StrimStone in a ‘life-or-death’ situation: when we got stuck into that cave.
 It really felt like the end for me, or well, for both of us!
 But you gave me the one thing I needed back then: a new hope.”
 I said to her in my thoughts, with a subtle smile.
 Then, I shouted loudly: “Thank you, Lily, for explaining me so well my own hidden ability!”